RamVasuthevan/Personal-Website/website/_posts/snippets/2024-03-22-first thoughts cursor.md

 - Very esay to downloand and setup
 - was sceptical at first because https://github.com/getcursor/cursor/issues/718

-This help get 1passwaord and git to work togther: https://1password.community/discussion/142814/1password-ssh-within-local-devcontainer-in-vscode
+This helped get 1passwaord and github to work togther: https://1password.community/discussion/142814/1password-ssh-within-local-devcontainer-in-vscode

 Must open Cursor from CLI for it to work work with 1passwaord and devcontainer

-I ran out of free token the first day I started using it
+I ran out of free token the first day I started using it.